Online Scams & Fraud Security

 - Use secure and encrypted online account applications.

 - Offer eStatements to eliminate account information being stolen through the mail.

 - Offer protection in the form of a privacy code for over-the-phone account information and transactions.

 - Use fraud monitoring applications to detect fraudulent transactions on your debit or credit card 24/7.

 - Never share your personal information.

-- Never contact you and ask for your entire social security number over the phone, through text message or email.
+- Never contact you and ask for your entire Social Security Number, PINs or one-time passcodes over the phone, through text message or email.